wp-plugins/csv-2-post/readme.txt

 == Changelog ==
+= 2.0 = NOT YET RELEASED
+* Decreased trial restrictions slightly.
+* Added correct url to tutorials link on New Campaign stages.
+* Fixed issue with MAC users not being able to get any further than stage 2.
+* Shorten script lengths in new_campaign.php and post-maker.php to help speed them up.
+* Increase PHP error reporting and sorted undefined variables on all pages.

 = 1.9 =
 * Changed file directory to wordpress upload folder so that csv files uploaded are not overwritten during upgrades.
 * Instructions removed and replaced with link to my site where it is easier updated.